Wyoming vs. UConn NCAA Football Odds, Plays and Insights | September 25, 2021

 UConn Stats and Trends

-- UConn's games this year have hit the over on one of three set point totals (33.3%).
+- UConn's games this season have hit the over one time in three opportunities (33.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.